Jordan Larsson: Loan to AIK and release by Spartak

 In March 2022, FIFA introduced special regulations related to the Russian invasion of Ukraine.
 The regulations allow foreign players in Russia to suspend their contracts until the end of the 2021–22 season and sign with a club outside of Russia until that date.
 On 4 April 2022, Larsson used the new rule to join AIK on a short-term deal, one of the only Spartak players to do so.

 He made his debut for the club six days later in the home premiere against IFK Norrköping.
 Larsson went straight into the starting eleven and made an assist after 15 minutes when he lifted the ball from a corner to Alexander Milošević who scored the match's only goal.
 He scored his first goal for the club on 1 May 2022 during an away match against GIF Sundsvall which ended in a 2–0 victory.

-He scored the second goal for the club on 21 May 2022 when AIK played 2–2 against IK Sirius at Friends Arena.
+He scored the second goal for the club on 21 May 2022 in a 2–2 draw against IK Sirius at Friends Arena.
 The following match, Larsson scored the decisive goal against his old club Helsingborgs IF at Olympia, which AIK won 2–1.
-He made his last match for the club on June 26, 2022 when he played 61 minutes when AIK played 1–1 against Degerfors IF.
+He played his last match for the club on 26 June 2022 when he played 61 minutes of a 1–1 draw against Degerfors IF.
 During his time at the club, he produced 3 goals and 2 assists in 11 Allsvenskan matches.

 On 27 June 2022, Larsson's contract with Spartak was terminated by mutual consent.